 - You should brush your teeth but remember not to swallow anything.

-- Wear loose comfortable clothing, such as sweat suits and easy to button shirts or blouses.
+- Wear loose comfortable clothing, such as sweat suits and easy to button shirts or blouses that can be easily placed over your surgical site.
 Wear comfortable shoes.

 - If you are required to wear a gown for your procedure we will provide a garment bag for your clothing.

 - Leave all valuables including jewelry or cash at home.
 We cannot be responsible for damaged or lost belongings.
 Do no leave any valuables in your car.

 - Bring all insurance cards and your driver’s license or picture I.D. to the facility the day of surgery.
 Refer to the section on insurance and billing in this publication.
 You may be required to complete additional paperwork on the day of surgery.